 Best Interests of the Child

-A court will only grant a termination of parental rights if it is the best interests of the child.
-The court will look at many factors to make this decision, including the age of the child, their relationship with the parent, and the relationship with the proposed adoptive parent or guardian.
+A court will only grant a termination of parental rights if it is in the child’s best interests.
+The court will look at many factors to make this decision, including the child’s age, their relationship with the parent, and the relationship with the proposed adoptive parent or guardian.

-Before you file a petition to terminate parental rights, consult with a family law attorney.
+Before filing a petition to terminate parental rights, consult with a family law attorney.
 You should be sure you know the legal significance of this action and have an attorney evaluate your case to see if there are sufficient grounds to bring the case before the court.

 King Law Offices is a full-service law firm with an outstanding team of professionals who work diligently, creatively, and compassionately on behalf of our clients each day.
 We serve the Upstate of South Carolina and Western North Carolina.
-Call 888-748-KING (5464) today for a consultation with one of our dedicated family law attorneys.
+Call 888-748-KING (5464) today or complete our contact form for a consultation with one of our dedicated family law attorneys.